excircle/golang_apis/books_CRUD_API/README.md

 When initialized, this API will launch a simple web server which allows you to visit the below URLs and see their respective API response.

+For the API code "standalone" branch, the API data is stored as a slice of custom struct types "Book."

 ## API Anatomy

 The API responses are as follows: